Consensus Capacity of Noisy Broadcast Channels: Consensus Capacity of the Two-Step Binary Erasure Broadcast Channel

 With $p=1$, the channel is the independent binary erasure broadcast channel $\ch_{YZ|X}(y,z|x)=Q(y|x)Q(z|x)$, where $Q(e|x)=1-Q(\tx|x)=q$.
 Let $q\in(0,1)$ as the case of $q=1$ is obvious.
 Note that the characteristic graph has a single connected component.
 Consider an $(n,2^{nR})$ consensus code $(\enc,\decB,\decC)$ with error probability $\err$.
 The key ingredient will be the following claim which states that changing the channel input vector at one location ($k$-th, say) should only produce a small effect on the decisions of the decoders. \begin{claim} Suppose $k\in[1:n]$, $m\in[1:2^{nR}]$, and $\hx_1,\ldots,$ $\hx_{k-1},\hx_k,x_k,x_{k+1},\ldots,x_n \in \cX$.
 Let $\cA_m$ be the event $(\decB(Y^n)=\decC(Z^n)=m)$.

-where $\rho = \frac{5}{\min(q^2,(1-q)^2)}$. \end{claim} We prove the claim later, the intuition follows: As the channel is memoryless, any change in the decisions of the decoders must be based on the channel outputs $Y_k$ and $Z_k$, resp. (i.e, outputs at the location with the change in input).
+where $\rho = \frac{5}{\min(q^2,(1-q)^2)}$. \end{claim} We prove this claim later, but the intuition for it can be summarized as follows: As the channel is memoryless, any change in the decisions of the decoders must be based on the channel outputs $Y_k$ and $Z_k$, resp. (i.e, outputs at the location with the change in input).
 Since the characteristic graph has a single connected component, the decoders cannot extract a non-trivial common part from $Y_k,Z_k$ and, as their decisions must agree with high probability for any input, the effect on their decisions must be small.

 To complete the proof, consider two distinct messages $m,\hm$ with codewords $x^n=f(m)$ and $\hx^n=f(\hm)$.
 Summing \eqref{eq:shortconverse} over $k=1,\ldots,n$,

 Since $\Pr(\cA_m|X^n=x^n)=\Pr(\decB(Y^n)=\decC(Z^n)=m|X^n=x^n)\geq 1 - \err$,